Traffic (2011 film): Plot

 The mission goes smoothly at first, until Abel holds Rajeev at knife-point, threatening Sudevan that if he didn't comply he would kill Rajeev, forcing Sudevan to deviate from the highway into a forest.
 After Rajeev retaliates, Abel calls his sister Miriam, and confesses to running over his wife Shwetha, after finding out that she was having an affair with his friend Jikku and that she may have died, therefore he wishes to save himself from the police.
 Siddharth then calls Abel and promises to help him, though he is not convinced.
-A frustrated Siddharth's wife Sruthi explains the trauma she has been through because of her daughter's heart condition, and tells him that no other problem could be bigger than this.
+Siddharth's frustrated wife Sruthi explains the trauma she has been through because of her daughter's heart condition, and tells him that no other problem could be bigger than this.
 A finally convinced Abel advises Sudevan and Rajeev to leave without him, however, he is brought along by Sudevan despite being requested by Nazar to have him arrested.

-They divert into a road 8km ahead of the scheduled route, making up for the time they lost.
-Riya's condition begins to worsen, causing Sudevan to take an alternate route through a communally sensitive are called Bilal Colony, where police are restricted from entering due to its strong minority.
+They divert into a road 8 kilometres ahead of the scheduled route, making up for the time they lost.
+Riya's condition begins to worsen, causing Sudevan to take an alternate route through a communally sensitive area called Bilal Colony, where police are restricted from entering due to its strong minority.
 Rajeev, who is familiar with the area, helps make way for the vehicle to pass along with help of Thanzeer, Siddharth Shankar's Fan Club President whom Siddharth personally called.
-Abel also leave the vehicle to push two vehicles blocking the route.
-Sudevan drives at a high speed and reaches the hospital on time, covering the 150km feat in an hour and 58 minutes.
+Abel also leaves the car to push two vehicles blocking the route.
+Sudevan drives at a high speed and reaches the hospital on time, covering the 150 kilometer route in an hour and 58 minutes.

 Abel is relieved after finding out that Shwetha is in stable condition and has no complaints against him.
 Rajeev is offered a lift back to Kochi and Raihan's parents accept Aditi and invite her to their home, before doing Raihan's final rites.
 Riya opens her eyes, much to the relief of her family, and a satisfied Nazar thanks Dr. Simon D'Souza.
 Sudevan en-route to his home finds a group of people arguing in the middle road over a minor accident, where he signals them to stop, ending the film on a happy note.